timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 </procedure>

 ## Create a time-series graph from pre-aggregated data using Continuous Aggregates
-In the previous example, we queried for all transactions of AMD stock in a 6 hour period which resulted in ~3 800 data points.
-If you query for transactions of AMD stock in a 3 month period, you'll typically get around 1,500,000 data points.
-Grafana, like many charting tools, don't perform well when they attempt to plot millions of points on a graph.
-And, by default, Grafana refreshes dashboards every 30 seconds which would further strain dashboard rendering while using a lot of CPU, memory, and network bandwidth.
-In extreme cases Grafana will freeze and require a restart.
+In the previous example, you queried for all transactions of AMD stock in a 6 -hour period.
+This returned approximately 3 800 data points.
+If you query for all transactions of AMD stock in a 3-month period, you get approximately 1,500,000 data points.

+Grafana, like many charting tools, doesn't perform well when plotting millions of points.
+Also, by default, Grafana refreshes dashboards every 30 seconds.
+This further strains CPU, memory, and network bandwidth.
+In extreme cases, Grafana freezes.

-To solve this problem you can pre-aggregate your data using TimescaleDB's [`time_bucket`][time_bucket] hyperfunction.
+To solve this problem, you can pre-aggregate your data using TimescaleDB's [`time_bucket`][time_bucket] hyperfunction.

 <procedure>

-## Create a time-series graph from pre-aggregated data using Continuous Aggregates
+## Create a time-series graph from pre-aggregated data using continuous aggregates

-1. Add the `$bucket_interval` variable of type `Interval` to the Grafana dashboard
+1. Add the `$bucket_interval` variable of type `Interval` to the Grafana dashboard.

 1. In Grafana, create a new panel and add this query: